phiryll/phiryll.github.io/docs/rules-of-thumb.md

 identifiers, **especially** if they are computed.
 The best unique identifiers are opaque and permanent.

+For example, if you use someone's SSN as a primary key, what happens if you later discover that there was a typo?

 ## Cleanly Separate Independent and Dependent Entities

 I'm using "entity" here as a general concept, because words like "object" and "record" are overloaded.

 Generally, an entity should have either an independent or a dependent life cycle.
-This should be clear either from the entity's definition, or from comments if necessary.
+This should be clear from the entity's definition, or from comments if necessary.

 An independent entity should have identity, and a key by which it can be retrieved or referenced.
 An independent entity can be shared by